Modern Slavery Statement

 Prior to employment, the HR team will collect evidence to demonstrate that the person being hired:

 Furthermore, all prospective employees are required to declare any criminal convictions.

 Evidence is collated using information provided by the applicant and, where applicable, the DVLA.

 All AFL employees are paid by BACS into a UK bank or building society account, at a rate not less than the requirements of the national minimum wage.

-AFL is committed to the highest standards of equality, honesty, openness and accountability in line with our company policies and practices (including, and not limited to, all aforementioned polices within this statement itself).
+AFL is committed to the highest standards of equality, honesty, openness and accountability in line with our company policies and practices (including, and not limited to, all aforementioned policies within this statement itself).
 All employees are encouraged to raise concerns relating to potential breaches of policy or regulation.
 Employees can raise a grievance in line with the firms 'Grievance Procedure' should they so wish, and furthermore have full access to the firms 'Whistleblowing Policy'.

 5. Risk Assessment and Management

 Although AFL perceives the threat of Modern Slavery as low risk within our current market sector, the business accepts that risks are still apparent, no matter how small.
-To this end, Modern Slavery has been added to the firms Risk Register as an area of monitored risk and has been assigned to a formal Risk Owner within the business.
+To this end, Modern Slavery has been added to the firms Risk Register during 2021 as an area of monitored risk and has been assigned to a formal Risk Owner within the business.
 The Risk Owner will review associated risks and the requirements of the Act on a periodic basis.
 This review will extend to the need for the provision/production of the firm's annual statement, its content, and any supporting business practices.
-Where changes are required in order to conform to the continued requirements of the Act, changes will be made to respective polices and training materials and sent for board approval prior to internal publication to all employees.
+Where changes are required in order to conform to the continued requirements of the Act, changes will be made to respective policies and training materials and sent for board approval prior to internal publication to all employees.